thomaseizinger/ruukh/README.md

 #### !!
 THIS IS HIGHLY UNSTABLE !!
 Don't depend on this library for any of your production code.
 Also, this project does not make a guarantee that it will ever stabilize as there are a lot of issues to iron out.
-This project also might have breaking changes in minor version till `0.1.0`.
+This project also might have breaking changes in patch version till `0.1.0`.
 So, for the time being, this project is in a state of continuous experimentation.

 # Usage